 Our criminal solicitors accept clients in every part of England and Wales

 Mary Monson Solicitors accept criminal cases from private clients, and also from clients who cannot afford private legal advice.
-We operate nationally and we have criminal solicitors in Birmingham, Manchester, Salford and London’s Fleet Street.
+We operate nationally and we have criminal solicitors in Birmingham, Leeds, Manchester, Salford and London’s Fleet Street.
 Read about the types of case our criminal lawyers specialise in below.

 Murder and manslaughter

 Our criminal solicitors have acted in some of the most serious murder cases in recent history, including the Strangeways Riot trials of 1990s, the final Gooch Gang murder case of 2009, and the trial of an alleged accomplice of police killer Dale Cregan.

 We also acted in and won the Hookway Bail Case, the murder investigation case which led to a rush change in the law by the Home Secretary in 2011.

 Our criminal lawyers are recognised as national leaders in the field of drug-related defence.
 We defend people accused in drugs conspiracy cases regularly.
 We have defended in several cases where the value of drugs has been in the tens of millions, and on occasion in the hundreds of millions.

 Our criminal solicitors regularly act in cases involving theft allegations, including burglary, robbery, and simple theft, including theft from employer.
 We are often asked to act for clients accused of conspiracy or major thefts from employer in amounts into the millions of pounds.

 We have specialist criminal lawyers and in-house advocates with extensive experience in defending sexual offence allegations.
 We recognise that sometimes it can be easy for someone to make an allegation, but the effects on the accused person can be catastrophic.